 Deep in the desolate steppe, Captain Khabarov waits out his service at a camp where the news arrives in bundles of last year’s papers and rations turn up rotting in their trucks.
 One Spring, he decides to plant a field of potatoes to feed his half-starved men . . .

 This blackly comic novel shows the unsettling consequences of thinking for yourself under the Soviet system.
 Oleg Pavlov’s first novel, published when he was only 24, Captain of the Steppe was immediately praised for its chilling but humane and hilarious depiction of the Soviet Empire’s last years.

 - Highly acclaimed author, Oleg Pavlov, is known as one of the most gifted in today’s Russian literary renaissance.

 - Captain of the Steppe is the first volume in the Russian Booker winning trilogy, Tales from the Last Days.

 - Shortlisted for the French Prix du Meilleur Livre Étranger 2012.

 - Pavlov’s writing is firmly in the tradition of great Russian novelists such as Dostoyevsky and Solzhenitsyn.

-- If you had subscribed to And Other Stories before this book’s publication, you would have received one of the first copies of it, in which all subscribers are thanked by name.
+- If you had subscribed to And Other Stories before this book went to the printers, you would have received one of the first copies of it, in which all subscribers are thanked by name.
 Find out about subscribing to upcoming titles here.

 - Read an interview with Oleg Pavlov in Calvert Journal: ‘Man of letters: Oleg Pavlov is leading a literary renaissance.
 Don’t ask him to be happy about it’.